dtminnick/fdistr/README.md

 coverage](https://codecov.io/gh/dtminnick/fdistr/branch/master/graph/badge.svg)](https://codecov.io/gh/dtminnick/fdistr?branch=master)
 <!-- badges: end -->

-The goal of fdistr is to provide an efficient way to create frequency distribution tables and use those tables to generate Pareto charts.
+The fdistr package provides an efficient way to create frequency distribution tables and use those tables to generate Pareto charts.

-Frequency distribution tables are used to show the frequency of various outcomes in a data set.
-Each entry in the table contains a frequency or count of the occurrences of values within a particular group or interval, and in this way, the table summarizes the distribution of values in the data set.
+Frequency distribution tables show the frequency of various outcomes in a data set.
+Each entry in the table contains a frequency or count of values within a particular group or interval, and in this way, the table summarizes the distribution of values in the data set.

-A Pareto chart is a bar graph visually depicts the frequency distribution table.
+A Pareto chart visually depicts the frequency distribution table.

 ## Installation